bekk/bekk-christmas/post/talks/mastering-lighting-talks.md

 authors:
   - Håvard Hvassing
 ---
-You have probably seen one, either digitally or live.
-Short and succinct presentations with a carefully crafted message, accompanied by a set number of slides shown for a limited time.
-Presenters pacing their speech to line up perfectly as the next slide appears.

-Lightning-talks are just like regular talks.
-On steroids.
 Ripe with constraints, mastering lightning-talks requires focus and keeping out distractions.
 They should spark curiosity and even a sense of wonder and interest.
 Leaving your audience eager to find out more about this in their own.

 ## Stay clear of the woods